 By using one, your pup gets the chance to explore lots of land, while still remaining safely inside the boundaries of your property.

 This is not necessarily a long-term solution, and you’ll obviously need to be outdoors with your pet while using it.
 But a long line can be useful in the short-term, or whenever you’re hanging out in the yard with your pet.

 If you want a fence, but don’t want to spend a ton of money on a traditional version, a DIY fence may be a good idea.
 Not only will a DIY fence be gentler on your bank balance, but you can also customize it to suit your specific needs.

-There are a variety of DIY fence options to consider, but make sure you are realistic about your budget, your dog’s ability to escape, and your own construction skills.
+There are a variety of DIY fence options to consider, but make sure you are realistic about your budget, your dog’s ability to escape the yard, and your own construction skills.

 6. Exercise Pen

 An exercise pen is a quick option that requires no training for your doggo.

 Essentially, an exercise pen is a small fenced enclosure, which you can place in your backyard.
 It won’t give your dog access to your whole yard, but it won’t require much time commitment on your part either.

 These exercise pens are particularly good for puppies, who don’t need much room to play but do need plenty of time to play.
 Many exercise pens can also be brought inside to confine an untrained puppy to a particular room or area.